checkly/docs.checklyhq.com/site/content/docs/browser-checks/_index.md

 ### Editor tips

-The Checkly UI supports the following keyboard shortcuts within the browser check editor to perform routine actions directly from your keyboard.
+You can use the following keyboard shortcuts to perform routine actions within the browser check editor.

 | Command               | Keybinding                               |
 |-----------------------|------------------------------------------|